 Licensing and registration support for flood victims

-Vehicle registration and licence renewal extensions, along with free replacement products, are among help available to support those impacted by the recent floods.
+Vehicle registration and licence renewal extensions, along with free replacement products, are among the help available to support those impacted by the recent floods.

 Minister for Customer Service and Digital Government Victor Dominello said it is vital those who are rebuilding their lives after the severe weather had access to these important documents.